 The Royal Economic Society is one of the oldest and most prestigious economic associations in the world.
 It is a learned society, founded in 1890 to promote the study of economic science.
-The Society organises many events and activities, including publishing the Economic Journal and the Econometrics Journal and holding the RES Annual Conference, a major international gathering of academic economists; engages with the media and with the policy communities;and supports education, training and career development of economists
+Now celebrating its 125th year, the Society publishes The Economic Journal and The Econometrics Journal; holds its Annual Conference, a major international gathering of academic economists; engages with the media and with the policy communities;and supports education, training and career development of economists

-The RES provides financial and other sources of support to a wide range of economists, including: young economists, undergraduate, postgraduate and PhD students, and academic economists and their university departments.
-Support includes the award of grants and prizes and the organisation of events such as the RES Training Schools and the Postgraduate Meeting and Job Market.
-List of RES support.
+The Royal Economic Society provides financial and other sources of support to a wide range of economists, including: young economists, undergraduate, postgraduate and PhD students, and academic economists and their university departments.
+Support includes the award of grants and prizes, public and policy lectures and RES Training Schools and PhD Meetings and Job Market.

 Visit our Career and Education section to find out more

-YouTube "What is the RES Conference" by Richard Blundell
+"What is the RES Conference" by Sir Richard Blundell